cs50nestm/cs50labs/datatypes/README.md

 A data type, in programming, is a classification that **specifies which type of value a variable can hold**.
 A `string` can hold only textual data, while an `int` can only hold a whole number.

-Some of the data types you will use in CS50 are native data types, meaning they are built into the C language, and others are made available to you in the CS50 Library, which you can use by typing
+Some of the data types we'll use in CS50 are native data types, meaning they are built into the C language, and others are made available in the CS50 Library, which we can use by typing

 ```
 #include <cs50.h>
 ```

-at the top of your program.
+at the top of our program.

 The C programming language is a statically-typed language.
 It requires that you **specify the data type of a variable when you declare it**.
 The data type in fact determines the storage format for that variable.